As Special Olympics athletes gain confidence and feel empowered, they often seek new challenges.

 Special Olympics Canada provides Athlete Leadership Programs, which equip athletes with the tools to undertake positions of leadership within their community and the broader movement.
 This allows athletes to explore opportunities beyond sports training and competition.
 These leadership roles can include public speaking, being an athlete health advocate, being a part of an Athlete Input Council, being a Peer Mentor and taking on positions as Board and Committee Members.

 These roles give athletes a voice in shaping the Special Olympics movement, and a chance to spread the word about the transformations Special Olympics can bring to individuals and families.
-Athlete Leadership also provides a way for athletes to showcase talents and interests that may have gone unnoticed, such as public speaking.
+Athlete Leadership also provides a way for athletes to showcase and utilize their talents, interests and expertise.

 For further information regarding the Athlete Leadership training program, and to learn which courses are available in your region, please contact your local Chapter.